hideaki-j/hideaki-j.github.io/index.md

 **🇬🇧 Signal AI, London, UK** - Visiting Researcher\
 June 2022 - October 2022
-- Signal AI is one of the fastest-growing UK startups (ranked 23rd in Tech Track 100) with a strong focus on NLP and IR technology.
+- Signal AI is one of the fastest-growing UK startups (ranked 23rd in Tech Track 100) with a strong focus on NLP and IR technology
 - As a visiting researcher, I was responsible for NLP-related research and development

 **🇳🇱 Radboud University, Nijmegen, Netherlands**  - Research Staff\